ppy/osu-wiki/wiki/Ranking_Criteria/Skin_Set_List/en.md

 ### Playfield Set

-The combobursts included in this set are gameplay relevant and star2.png is only gameplay relevant if kiai time is present in the map.
-All other elements are not gameplay relevant.
+The combobursts and star2.png included in this set are gameplay relevant and all other elements are not gameplay relevant.

 |File Name   |Notes   |Set Completion   |Recommended Sizes for SD Skins   |
 |--:|:-:|:-:|:-:|